 Making the most of your support

 Providing funding for health and medical research (whether via a donation, bequest, grant or other means) is a simple and direct way of contributing to advances in our understanding and improvement of health.
 However, determining which project, researchers or institution to support can be challenging.
-Running your own grant program can also be time-consuming and costly.
+Conducting your own grant program can also be time-consuming and costly.

 Note: To access a tax deduction, potential partners could support health and medical research through charitable organisations.